 The University Police Department offers Rape Aggression Defense (R.A.D), Basic Self Defense for Women, many times throughout the year.
-The class schedule for 2014 is as follows:
+The class schedule for 2015 will be announced shortly.

 Registration is open 4 weeks prior to the class for University and affiliate students, staff and faculty and 2 weeks prior to class for the general public.
 Classes are limited to 20 participants.
 Registration is by payment only.